As a foreign student, I fully understood the financial hardship during my student time in Germany.

 In 2010, I took all my saving with me and flew to Germany alone to enroll in a master degree in a university.
 The degree was supposed to last for two years, while my saving was only enough to cover the first year expense.

-When I saw my bank balance dropping everyday, it was a really scary feeling.
+When I was a student, I saw my bank balance dropping everyday and it was a really scary feeling.
 There were only red transactions, none was green.
 I was so stressed out and afraid that if I still couldn’t find a job, I would have no more money to pay rent at some point in time and would need to live on a street.

 Fortunately that did not happen.
 I did manage to earn some money after one year to support my stay.
 So don’t be desperate!

 Below are some of the ways you can think about to earn some money.
 To avoid being underpaid, check out my other post as well about how much salary you should get in Germany.
 If you prefer to work from home, see my 20 ideas to make money from home that anyone can do.

 As I mentioned in my another article: 5 Reasons why I study in Germany, there are a lot of internship opportunities in Germany, as most of the students would need some internship experience in order to graduate from their university.
 A lot of internship are not good paid though.

 I was lucky to be in a company who paid internship really good.
 Back then in 2011, I got 1500 EUR net per month. (nowadays they pay 1700 EUR net).
 I heard that a lot of other companies pay only a few hundred EUR, or even unpaid.
 For some other big international company, they may pay around 1000 EUR, which is considered to be pretty ok paid.

 With that said, internship is definitely a way to earn some money to survive.
 That was a game changer for me.
 I was so much more relieved and did not need to starve myself any more after getting my internship offer.